-The Northern Periphery and Arctic Programme is working together to better understand what can be done in response to the COVID-19 crisis
+The Northern Periphery and Arctic Programme is working together to better understand what can be done in response to the Covid-19 crisis

 Dr Joan Condell, School of Computing, Engineering and Intelligent Systems, Ulster University, and a member of the Academy's Engineering and Computer Sciences Committee, is leading an Ulster team working alongside other colleagues in the Faculty of Computing, Engineering and Built Environment as Northern Europe's response to COVID-19.
 The NPA (Northern Periphery and Arctic) "COVID-19 response group" is an informal group of 40 experts from 7 countries.
 The aim of this group is to increase the understanding of the effects of the Covid-19 crisis on the NPA regions, share and analyse data and look at better or worse practices to learn from

-Technologies for Anxiety relating to COVID
+Technologies for Anxiety relating to Covid-19

-Technologies for Anxiety relating to COVID are being developed by an interdisciplinary team in Ulster University led by Dr Joan Condell, School of Computing, Engineering and Intelligent Systems and a member of the Academy's Engineering and Computer Sciences Committee.
+Technologies for Anxiety relating to Covid-19 are being developed by an interdisciplinary team in Ulster University led by Dr Joan Condell, School of Computing, Engineering and Intelligent Systems and a member of the Academy's Engineering and Computer Sciences Committee.

-The COVID-19 Irish Epidemiological Modelling Advisory Group is working to develop mathematical and statistical models, with a strong emphasis on calibration of models to data
+The Covid-19 Irish Epidemiological Modelling Advisory Group is working to develop mathematical and statistical models, with a strong emphasis on calibration of models to data

-Professor James Gleeson, University of Limerick and a member of the Academy’s Physical, Chemical and Mathematical Sciences Committee, is a member of the COVID-19 Irish Epidemiological Modelling Advisory Group (IEMAG).
+Professor James Gleeson, University of Limerick and a member of the Academy’s Physical, Chemical and Mathematical Sciences Committee, is a member of the Covid-19 Irish Epidemiological Modelling Advisory Group (IEMAG).
 IEMAG is providing advice and expertise in the area of epidemiology data modelling to the National Public Health Emergency Team